jrbeckwith/FireDeptTest/README.md

 TO RUN PROJECT:
 NOTE: The Java project will not run correctly without a connection to the underlying DB, Hibernate is particular

--Install PostgreSQL, then run these commands (Linux and Mac, Win commands are slightly different)
+-Install PostgreSQL, then run these commands (Linux and Mac - Win commands are slightly different)

     sudo -u postgres psql
     postgres=# create database FireDeptTest;